16 Rarely Seen Photos of Queen Elizabeth II and Prince Philip

 For the 1952 Braemar Gathering, Prince Philip wore a traditional tartan kilt while a crowd of 40,000 cheered at the couple’s arrival.

 Both Elizabeth and Philip are all smiles during her coronation in 1953.
 Here are some more fascinating facts about Queen Elizabeth II’s coronation.

 Philip and Elizabeth looked cheerful at a London airport on their way to a 1957 state visit to Paris.
 The sweet nickname Prince Philip has for Elizabeth will melt your heart.

 Before setting sail to Denmark in 1957, Elizabeth and Philip pause to wave goodbye.

 It’s nothing new that Queen Elizabeth II’s love for corgis knows no bounds.
 She and Prince Philip couldn’t resist the puppies even in this 1959 snapshot.
-Learn the real reason the Queen owns so many corgis.
+Don’t miss these 21 vintage photos of royal dogs throughout history.

 Blue and navy uniform